Sclera: Histology

-The cornea, unlike the sclera, has five layers.
-The middle, thickest layer is also called the stroma.
+The cornea, unlike the sclera, has six layers.
+The middle (third in number; provided the first layer being the anterior and outermost and the sixth layer being the posterior and the inner most), thickest layer is also called the stroma.
 The sclera, like the cornea, contains a basal endothelium, above which there is the lamina fusca, containing a high count of pigment cells.

 Sometimes, very small gray-blue spots can appear on the sclera, a harmless condition called scleral melanocytosis.

 Function

 Human eyes are somewhat distinctive in the animal kingdom in that the sclera is very plainly visible whenever the eye is open.
 This is not just due to the white color of the human sclera, which many other species share, but also to the fact that the human iris is relatively small and comprises a significantly smaller portion of the exposed eye surface compared to other animals.
-It is theorized that this adaptation evolved because of our social nature as the eye became a useful communication tool in addition to a sensory organ.
-It is believed that the conspicuous sclera of the human eye makes it easier for one individual to identify where another individual is looking, increasing the efficacy of this particular form of nonverbal communication, called cooperative eye hypothesis.
+It is theorized that this adaptation evolved because of humans' social nature as the eye became a useful communication tool in addition to a sensory organ.
+It is believed that the exposed sclera of the human eye makes it easier for one individual to identify where another individual is looking, increasing the efficacy of this particular form of nonverbal communication, called cooperative eye hypothesis.
 Animal researchers have also found that, in the course of their domestication, dogs have also developed the ability to pick up visual cues from the eyes of humans.
 Dogs do not seem to use this form of communication with one another and only look for visual information from the eyes of humans.

-Injury
+Another hypothesis states that the distinctiveness of the human's sclera is due to genetic drift and sexual selection.
+A visibly white sclera is perceived as a sign of good health and youthfullness, this could have been a criterion of selection when looking for a mate.
+In this case, humans' ability to communicate with their eyes (glancing, cluing at others) would only be a consequence of a very visible sclera.